thibaultduponchelle/perlres/CONTRIBUTING.md

 #### Emojies in list items

-Emojies does not always have a meaning for instance for **CMS** software I use :memo:, :pencil:, :clipboard: and friends...
+Emojies does not always have a meaning for instance for **CMS** software I use :memo:, :pencil2:, :clipboard: and friends...

 Sometimes I use something else related to the software itself : **ACT** has a seat because it's related to conferences and people sitting in a room to listen talks.